PCB Design Tools

 Calculate characteristic impedance for PCB transmission lines including microstrip, stripline, coplanar waveguide (CPWG), and edge-coupled differential pairs.
 Select your geometry, enter stackup parameters, and get impedance, propagation delay, and wavelength — all in real time.

-Outer layer trace above a ground plane — most common for single-ended signals
+Outer layer trace above a ground plane — IPC-2141 closed-form approximation

 Input Parameters